Om-Amin/MIST-4610-Project/README.md

 | built-in functions (AVG, COUNT) |    X    |         |         |    X    |        |    X    |         |         |    X    |          |
 | REGEXP                       |         |         |         |         |         |         |         |         |         |          |
 | NOT EXISTS                   |         |        |         |         |         |         |         |         |         |          |

+1. Query 1 lists the name, email, and number of items loaned of the member who has checked out the most media items.

+Query 1 allows the library to

+2. Query 2 lists the names of members who have never written a review, listed alphabetically.

+Query 2 allows

+3.